Not all protoclusters host evolved galaxies: Evidence for reduced environmental effects in a lower halo mass protocluster at $z = 7.66$: Protocluster-resident sample

-We calculate the photometry of each galaxy using the same routine as described in \cite{witten_before_2025}.
-We utilise the \texttt{Photutils} package \citep{larry_bradley_astropyphotutils_2025} with custom apertures and local background subtraction to avoid contamination from the intracluster-light of the foreground cluster (the photometry of each galaxy is reported in Table~\ref{tab:phot}).
+We calculated the photometry of each galaxy using the routine described in \cite{witten_before_2025}.
+This routine uses the \texttt{Photutils} package \citep{larry_bradley_astropyphotutils_2025} with custom apertures and local background subtraction to avoid contamination from the intracluster-light of the foreground cluster (we report the photometry of each galaxy in Table~\ref{tab:phot}).

-We also search for potential photometric candidates in the immediate environment of our spectroscopic sample.
-We identify three galaxies, PW2, PW7 and PW9, that are resident within 2 pkpc of a spectroscopically confirmed galaxy, and have a photometric redshift consistent with $z=7.66$.
-We consider these as part of our high-confidence protocluster-resident sample.
-Finally, we utilise the \texttt{Eazy} \citep{brammer_eazy_2008} photometric redshift catalogue, released on the DJA\footnote{\url{https://dawn-cph.github.io/dja/imaging/v7/}}, to search for further photometric candidates.
-We identify two robust high-redshift candidates that also have \texttt{Eazy} photometric redshifts consistent with $z=7.66$ (See Table~\ref{tab:gal_props}).
-However, the lack of medium band observations in the SMASCS0723 field makes photometric redshift estimates uncertain \citep[e.g.][]{arrabal_haro_confirmation_2023}.
-We therefore consider these as lower confidence objects requiring follow-up confirmation to be considered part of this protocluster.
-The positions of our sample can be seen in the RGB image shown in Figure~\ref{fig:RGB}, falling within a $\sim 100 \times 200\ {\rm pkpc}^2 $ region.
+We also searched for potential photometric candidates in the immediate environment of our spectroscopic sample that may not be deblended by automated photometric extraction pipelines.
+We therefore extracted the photometry of nearby sources with our \texttt{Photutils} routine, discussed above, and identify three candidates, PW2, PW7 and PW9, that are resident within 2 pkpc of a spectroscopically confirmed galaxy and have an SED consistent with a $z\sim8$ galaxy.
+We fit the photometry of these galaxies (see Table~\ref{tab:phot}) with the photometric redshift tool \texttt{Eazy} \citep{brammer_eazy_2008}, using the \texttt{blue\_sfhz} template set.
+We report these photometric redshifts in Table~\ref{tab:gal_props} and are consistent with $z=7.66$, with a probability of less than $0.1\%$ of having a redshift outside $7<z_{\rm phot}<8.5$.
+Given this and their very close proximity to nearby spectroscopically confirmed galaxies, we consider it very likely that they are at coincident redshifts, and thus these become part of our higher-confidence, close-companion photometric sample.
+Finally, we used the automated \texttt{Eazy} photometric redshift catalogue released on the DJA\footnote{\url{https://dawn-cph.github.io/dja/imaging/v7/}}, to search for further photometric candidates across the full SMACS0723 field.
+We identify two robust high-redshift candidates that have photometric redshifts consistent with $z=7.66$.
+For consistency, we re-extracted their photometry using the same \texttt{Photutils} routine and refitted their photometric redshifts using the same \texttt{Eazy} templates as used for our `close companion photometric sample'.
+Tables~\ref{tab:phot} and ~\ref{tab:gal_props} show the resultant photometry and photometric redshifts, respectively.
+The lack of medium-band observations in the SMACS0723 field makes photometric redshift estimates relatively uncertain \citep[e.g.][]{arrabal_haro_confirmation_2023}.
+As such, we consider these as objects of lower-confidence that require follow-up confirmation.
+Figure~\ref{fig:RGB} shows the positions of our sample in the RGB image, all of which lie within a $\sim 100 \times 200\ {\rm pkpc}^2$ region.